maeve07/RCA/README.md

 ```

 ### Segmentation network
-Once the pseudo ground-truths are generated, they are employed to train the semantic segmentation network.
-We use Deeplab-v2 in all experiments.
+We use Deeplab-v2 for the segmentation network with our generated pseudo labels.
 But most popular FCN-like segmentation networks can be used instead.

 ## Abstract